flacito/chef-artifactory/README.md

 Requirements
 ------------
-Requires Enterprise Linux distro.
-Tested on rhel and CentOS.
+Requires Enterprise Linux or Debian distro.
+Tested on Ubuntu 12.0.4, RHEL 6 and CentOS 6.

 Usage
 ------------